Services

 “How often should you breathe through your mouth?
 As often as you eat through your nose!”
 Though I can’t recall who said it, the first time I heard this, it made me chuckle.
 Then it made me think.
 While it sounded like a silly thing to say, it was also a bit sobering.

 I would guess that you’ve never eaten through your nose, but have you ever breathed through your mouth?
 I know I have.
-The caveat here is that while it is actually perfectly natural to breathe through your mouth at certain times, such as when lifting a heavy load, exercising intensely, or even temporarily when your nose is congested, breathing through the mouth most of the time can cause health problems.
+The caveat here is that while it is actually okay to breathe through your mouth on occasion, as when lifting a heavy load, exercising intensely, or even temporarily when your nose is congested, breathing through the mouth more than 30% of the time is unhealthy.

 Close-up of fingers pointing to nose

-Mouth breathing starts when we can’t get enough air through the nose, so the mouth takes over.
-Basically, there are times when we are forced to breathe through the mouth out of sheer necessity but this can become a detrimental life-long habit if not corrected.
+When we can’t get enough air through the nose, for whatever reason(s), we revert to our body’s innate back-up plan of mouth breathing.
+Again, there are certainly times when we are forced to breathe through the mouth out of sheer necessity but this can become a detrimental life-long habit if not corrected.

 Common Causes of Mouth Breathing: